fglock/Perlito/README-perlito5-Java.md

 Requirements
 ------------

-Perlito5 runtime uses "java.nio.file.Files", which was introduced in Java 1.7.
+Perlito5 runtime uses "java.nio.file.Files", which was introduced in Java 7.

+Java 7 is required for named groups in regex, like: (?<name>X).

 Perlito5-Java platform differences